Purab-Gaonkar/Library-Management-System/README.md

-Here is a comprehensive README for your CLI-based Library Management System in C. This README covers setup, compilation, features, user credentials, usage instructions, and troubleshooting steps.[1][2][3]

-***

 # Library Management System (C Language) – CLI Version

 A comprehensive, fully-featured library management software for educational or small library use.
 Built using C programming concepts: functions, recursion, arrays, pointers, strings, structures, and file handling.
 Entirely CLI-based – no GUI, runs in any standard C console.